 By Dominique Wood-Ward – Physiotherapist

-What is the role of a ligament?
+Should I stretch?
+What is the benefit of stretching?